boneskull/intro-to-mocha/README.md

 This repo was created with [generator-reveal](https://npm.im/generator-reveal) and [Yeoman](http://yeoman.io/), then gutted like a fish.

-## Examples

-Completed example code lives in `example/`.

 ## Development

+- `npm start` will start a dev server with livereload support.

+### Organization

+- Completed example code lives in `example/`.
-Slides are in Markdown and live in `slides/`.
+- Slides are in Markdown and live in `slides/`.

 ### To Create New Slide